-Today I will write about some more members of our native Asteraceae or composites and daisy family in common terms.
+Today I will write the last part on our native Asteraceae or ‘composites’ and daisy family in common terms.
 All known medicinal uses and other uses are mentioned.

-In the last post I covered the what we see as the common daisies: yellow centred disk flowered with a ray of white florets as well as a few other composites or Asteraceae.
+In the last post I covered with what we see as the common daisies: yellow centred disk flowered with a ray of white florets as well as a few other composites or Asteraceae.

 This time we start with plants we don’t immediately associate with the composites, but closely observed we find always the common combination of many disc florets, surrounded or not with ray florets.

 Then finishing off with the other typical group of the Asteraceae which are the various ‘dandelion like’ flower members!

 Most information again from the Medicinal Flora by J. Barker.
 The links to the scientific and common name provide also with good, general information about the plants!

 To make the post more colourful I have given the plant a background of the flower colour!